Troubleshooting Jobs¶

 Possible causes/remedies:

 The interactive job could not start within 6 minutes, and, therefore, was cancelled.
-It is because either the number of available nodes left from all the reserved interactive nodes or out of the 64 node limit per NERSC project was less than what you requested.
-See our Cori "interactive" QOS policy page for more details.
+It is because either the number of available nodes left from all the reserved interactive nodes.
+See our "interactive" QOS policy page for more details.

 -